Michael Longley: Life and career

 His wife, Edna, is a critic on modern Irish and British poetry.
-They have three children.
-Their daughter is artist Sarah Longley.
-An atheist, Longley describes himself as a "sentimental" disbeliever.
+They had three children, Rebecca, Daniel and Sarah.
+An atheist, Longley described himself as a "sentimental" disbeliever.

+In 1994, Longley wrote his most famous poem, "Ceasefire".
+Composed in hope of a ceasefire between the IRA and loyalist forces, it was released only one day before one came about.
+The poem adapts a famous scene from the Iliad, where King Priam begs for the body of his son back from the warrior Achilles.

+In October 2002, Longley opposed a decision by Queen's University Belfast to end the teaching of Classics and urged the university's senate to take action.
+Citing Northern Ireland's recent troubled past, he asked: "Who can bring peace to people who are not civilised?"

 On 14 January 2014, he participated in the BBC Radio 3 series The Essay – Letters to a Young Poet.
 Taking Rainer Maria Rilke's classic text Letters to a Young Poet as inspiration, leading poets wrote a letter to a protege.
-Longley has provided readings of his poetry for the Irish Poetry Reading Archive (UCD).
+Longley provided readings of his poetry for the Irish Poetry Reading Archive (UCD).

 His twin brother, Peter, died in 2013/14.
 Longley dedicated the second half of The Stairwell (2014), his tenth collection, to him.